-Contact gay[at]sustainabletompkins.org if you’d like to be featured on this page.
-Help inspire others to take steps to reduce their ecological footprint and embrace a healthy and sane lifestyle!
+Contact sasha@sustainabletompkins.org if you’d like to be featured on this page.
+Help inspire others to take steps to reduce their ecological footprint and embrace healthy lifestyles!
 Big step or small step — it’s all about heading in the right direction!

-Alex Colket has lived without a car for the past 3 years, getting around everywhere using a combination of walking, biking, TCAT and carpooling.
-While this is easy enough to do downtown, Alex does not live there and has manged with out a car in spite of living several miles from town and off the bus route.
+Sustainable Tompkins member and former board member Alex Colket has lived without a car for many years, getting around everywhere using a combination of walking, biking, TCAT and carpooling.
+While this is easy enough to do downtown, Alex does not live there and has managed without a car in spite of living several miles from town and off the bus route.
 In any given week he will walk between 15-60 miles to get around between meetings, errands and social events.

 In addition to the environmental benefits that arise from this lifestyle choice, Alex also finds the time commuting to be refreshing, reflective and excellent exercise.
 Here Alex is pictured making the 2.7 mile walk down Nelson Rd to pick up the bus along 96.